VirusFriendly/SSHapendoes/README.md

 games:*:16112:0:99999:7:::
 ```

-If the account doesn't have "CatchAll" in the gecos field, and it has a hash in the shadow file (as determined by NSSwitch), the CatchAll PAM module will return a success without logging anything, allowing PAM to continue through its normal list of modules.
+If the account doesn't have "CANARY" in the gecos field, and it has a hash in the shadow file (as determined by NSSwitch), the SSHapendoes PAM module will return a success without logging anything, allowing PAM to continue through its normal list of modules.
 Thus allowing normal user logins via passwords or ssh-keys, and without logging the passwords of legitimate users.

 ## Warning
 In case it's not obvious, mucking around with authenication internals can accidentailly disable your ability to log into the system, or worse allow attackers to log in.
 I don't recommend installing this on a production server, or in a secure environment.

-## Installation
+## OS Support
 At this stage of the project it's a "works on my system" support.
 If your system isn't my system, and it shouldn't be, then installation may be different for you.

+I will attempt support different Linux distos and perhaps BSD/MAC.

+### How YOU can help
+If you successfully install this project, create an issue letting me know what distro and version you installed it on, and any installation instructions that differ from what I have written below.

 If you're the clever type and can help with making this project more portable, feel free send a pull request.

+## Installation
 To compile:

 `make`